BitcoinDesign/Guide/guide/getting-started/hardware.md

 ## Hardware wallets

 You may already be familiar with key fobs from your bank or work.
-They are small devices with specific built-in authentication used to control and secure access to a computer system.
-Key fobs are not connected to the internet or any other network, so they cannot easily be hacked without physical access.
+They are small devices with built-in authentication that is used to control and secure access to a computer system.
+Key fobs are not connected to the Internet or any other network, so they cannot easily be hacked.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/hardware-wallets.jpg"